jakubkafarski/neural_network_adding_integers/README.md

 ## Results

-Regardless of optimization issues, the results of less than two-minute training were very promising especially because training dataset doesn't include negative integers, number 88 and 123, yet the model was able to predict equations with high precision.
+Regardless of optimization issues the results of less than two-minute training were very promising, especially because the training dataset doesn't include negative integers, number 88 and 123, yet the model was able to predict equations with high precision.

 ![Results](screenshot.png "screenshot")